MissAvria107/Azurin.Optimizer/README.md

 lower lag and higher fps

-### 🛡️ Open source And Safe
+### 🛡️ Open source and Safe

-most people who do these things don't even know what tweaks do, they just find their processes and put them in a tool.
+There are many people who use random tweaks and it causes their windows break, we have tried to get them away from these problems.
+Open source.
+We strive to improve ourselves and others by sharing and discussing tweaks to help the gaming community. people who share encrypted batches, they do not do any research and put random tweaks in a batch (our experience)